Huegoxaga/notes/sql/README.md

 - EXCEPTION_INIT Pragma
   - The exception handler only works with named errors
   - Not all Oracle errors have names
-  - The EXCEPTION_INIT Pragma (compiler directive) allows association between an Oracle error number and a user defined error
+  - The EXCEPTION_INIT Pragma (compiler directive) adds an Oracle error number to the user defined error
   ```sql
   DECLARE
     v_zip ZIPCODE.ZIP%TYPE := '&sv_zip';